-Wheeler is also a part of Alecto Duo, along with Kakia Gkoudina (composer, electronics, visuals).
-Alecto Duo’s work is audiovisual consisting of elements of contemporary music and cinematic tradition.
-The audiovisual nature of our work, as well as the way that we try to form our narratives—on the meeting point of musical and extra musical traditions—is a core part of who we are.
+Within Wheeler’s artistry and teaching she aims to promote, advocate, teach and perform new works that embrace a multitude of cultures and perspectives.
+It is also important to her that she and her students have the opportunity to study, read, and engage with diverse scholars and scholarship.
+Wheeler also embraces finding new mediums for the saxophone through interdisciplinary collaborations.
+To this end, she is a member of Alecto Duo, along with Kakia Gkoudina (composer, electronics, visuals).
+While often political in nature, Alecto Duo’s work is audiovisual, consisting of elements of contemporary music and cinematic tradition.
+The audiovisual nature of Alecto’s work, as well as the way that we try to form our narratives—on the meeting point of musical and extra musical traditions—is a core part of who we are.
 The duo was formed in 2018 and since has performed in Croatia at the World Saxophone Congress, Cincinnati Ohio and the 2018 Biennial NASA Conference, and The Women Composers Festival in Hartford, Connecticut.
 Please visit the Alecto Duo website or YouTube page.